gojiteji/python_resarch_template/README.md

 This repository serves as a standardized template for organizing and conducting Python-based research projects.
 It's optimized for ensuring code quality and facilitating collaboration.

+This template was designed for academic research purposes during m master's and PhD journey.

 ## Directory Structure
 ```
 ├── data/                # Raw and processed data